georgius17/to_do_list/README.md

 # to_do_list
 ### ✨ [Demo](https://georgius17.github.io/to_do_list/)

-> A simple online to-do-list with localStorage.
+> A simple to-do-list with localStorage.
+The project was made within Odin-project.

 ## Author